spatie/laravel-permission/docs/basic-usage/new-app.md

 git add . && git commit -m "Add HasRoles trait"
 ```

-If you didn't install Laravel Breeze or Jetstream, add Laravel's basic auth scaffolding:
+If you didn't install a Starter Kit like Livewire or Breeze or Jetstream, add Laravel's basic auth scaffolding:
+This Auth scaffolding will make it simpler to provide login capability for a test/demo user, and test roles/permissions with them.
 ```php
 composer require laravel/ui --dev php artisan ui bootstrap --auth